 If you have any concerns about how your personal information is being processed by the Council, you should contact the Data Protection Officer in the first instance.

-If you remain dissatisfied, you can contact the Information Commissioner's Office (ICO); this is an independent authority, which regulates the DPA.
+If you remain dissatisfied, you can contact the Information Commissioner's Office (ICO); this is an independent authority, which regulates data protection.

 If you're unhappy with how we've dealt with your request, you can contact the Information Commissioner's Office.